Jamie Nelson was optimistic that he would get back to the bigs with his new team, the Brewers, The Milwaukee Journal wrote.

 "I think the more I'm around here, the more I get to display my skills and talents to show them I can still play," Nelson told The AP that February.
 "It's a million to one odds that they will want to retain me."

 Nelson did return to the field after the spring, just as a coach and manager in the Rays organization.
-These days, he's one of eight roving coordinators for the Rays.
+I in 2011, he's one of eight roving coordinators for the Rays.
+In 2014, Nelson's back in the majors as coach for the Rays.

 In 2007, Nelson served as manager of rookie-league Princeton, with the veteran player trying to get his team through a rough spot.